-With the recent volatility in the stock markets worldwide, concern over the future of many people’s retirement accounts are at the forefront.
-Volatility as defined in the stock market means to many of us that sleeping well at night is elusive.
-In the past two days I have had a few calls from my clients not to express concern but to offer a heartfelt thanks.
+With the recent volatility in the stock markets worldwide, concern over the future of many people’s retirement accounts is at the forefront.
+Volatility, as defined in the stock market, means to many of us that sleeping well at night is elusive.
+In the past two days, I have had a few calls from my clients not to express concern but to offer a heartfelt thanks.
 You see, the folks who decide to buy annuities from me join a long list of those who are not affected at all by market risk or market volatility.
-Like so many people, my clients have joined the long list of people choosing safety and security as the primary direction for their important retirement income funds.
+Like so many people, my clients have joined the long list of people choosing safety and security as the primary direction for their significant retirement income funds.

-Administration is just that, fees and expenses for accounting, member reporting, tax reporting, and compliance with federal reporting standards.
-Some companies cover the administration fees and expenses for their members, others do not.
+The administration is just that, fees and expenses for accounting, member reporting, tax reporting, and compliance with federal reporting standards.
+Some companies cover the administration fees and expenses for their members, and others do not.
 Specific service charges can be associated with loans against your 401(k).
-Investment fees can be confusing and difficult to fully understand.
+Investment fees can be confusing and difficult to understand fully.
 An annual statement should explain what you pay in investment fees.

 Investment fees can vary widely depending on the company selected to manage the actual investments offered in the 401(k).
 An example would be the fees associated with a fund that is actively managed compared to a fund that follows a specific index, such as the S&P 500 Stock Index.
 The difference in fees associated with the actual investment options can be huge, possibly 3-4 times different.
 Additional fees charged by the fund could also be for expenses incurred by the fund manager when assets are bought and sold, these fees could also be additional sales charges.

-Fees associated with 401(k) s is no small issue, they represent billons of dollars expensed annually and subtracted from the participant’s retirement accounts.
-The math is simple, if billions are paid in fees, billions are not there for the benefit of the plan participants.
+Fees associated with 401(k) s is no small issue, they represented billions of dollars expensed annually and subtracted from the participant’s retirement accounts.
+The math is simple if billions are paid in fees, billions are not there for the benefit of the plan participants.

-New laws aimed at this disclosure of expenses are in place but it requires action on the part of the participant and many do nothing.
-Asking for clarification and help in this area is essential to being fully informed. .
+New laws aimed at this disclosure of expenses are in place but it requires action on the part of the participant, and many do nothing.
+Asking for clarification and help in this area is essential to be fully informed.